joshuamiron/ewd-api-labs-2023/README.md

 API: https://ewd-api-labs-2023-62hjcdgs0-joshuamiron.vercel.app/<br>
 Front-end: https://lab-movies-app-proxied-lllzjw39v-joshuamiron.vercel.app/

 I also took at stab at Swagger, but didn't get very far.
-But if you notice a swagger.json file lying around in the project it is because of that.
+If you notice a swagger.json file lying around in the project it is because of that.